We recommend this as a weekend treat when you want to stay healthy, but still enjoy a treat.

 8 teaspoons of sesame seeds

-Salt and pepper to taste and a pinch of chilli flakes
+Salt and pepper and a tiny pinch of chilli flakes for the seeds

 A drizzle of olive oil

-- Peel half the avocado and create a mash and use it as butter on the toast.
+- Peel half the avocado and mash until chunky, adding a little lime to taste.
+Spread a thick layer on the toast.

 Spicy Thai Quinoa and vegetable Salad with sesame and pumpkin seeds